|

 should be broken up into short, pedestrian-friendly blocks, much as New

-the Greenwich Village Society for Historic Preservation, ordinarily a
+Nonetheless, the Greenwich Village Society for Historic Preservation,

-ferocious advocate for the Village's pre-World War II heritage, recently
+ordinarily a ferocious advocate for the Village's pre-World War II

-urged the landmarking of I. M. Pei's University Village/Silver Towers
+heritage, recently urged the landmarking of I. M. Pei's University

-development by saying it serves as "an exceptional example of
+Village/Silver Towers development by saying it serves as "an exceptional

-thoughtful and urbane ! post-war superblock urban renewal schemes."
+example of thoughtful and urbane ! post-war superblock urban renewal

-Times Square, built on the site of the Helen
+Marquis Hotel in Times Square, built on the site of the

 theater in New York, until it was demolished in 1982 to build the hotel.